List of TNA World Tag Team Champions

 Title reigns are determined either by professional wrestling matches between different wrestlers involved in pre-existing scripted feuds, plots, and storylines, or by scripted circumstances.
 Wrestlers were portrayed as either villains or heroes as they followed a series of tension-building events, which culminated in a wrestling match or series of matches for the championship.
 Reigns that were won on episodes of TNA's primary television program, TNA Impact!, aired on television two to nine days from the date the match was taped.
 The inaugural champions were Team 3D, who were awarded the championship by being the last NWA World Tag Team Champions under TNA banner.
-The Wolves (Davey Richards and Eddie Edwards) and Beer Money, Inc. (Bobby Roode and James Storm) hold the record for most reigns as a team, with five.
-The longest reign as of July 2020 is 380 days by The North (Ethan Page and Josh Alexander), who set the record in their first reign.
+The Wolves (Davey Richards and Eddie Edwards), Beer Money, Inc. (Bobby Roode and James Storm) and Hardys/Broken Hardys (Matt Hardy/Broken Matt and Jeff Hardy/Brother Nero) hold the record for most reigns as a team, with five.
+The longest reign is the first reign of The North (Ethan Page and Josh Alexander), who held the titles for 380 days.

 Although the title is a World Tag Team Championship, supposedly only intended for tag teams, three different wrestlers have held the championship by themselves—Samoa Joe, Kurt Angle and Matt Morgan.
 Joe held the championship during his entire reign alone; however, Angle held the championship alone for 15 days until Sting won a match involving three other competitors to become Angle's partner and Morgan held the championship after (kayfabe) injuring his championship partner.
-Overall, there have been 74 reigns shared between 73 wrestlers and 46 teams.
-The current champions are The Hardys (Jeff Hardy and Matt Hardy), who are in their fourth reign as a team.
+Overall, there have been 75 reigns shared between 74 wrestlers and 47 teams.
+The Nemeths (Nic Nemeth and Ryan Nemeth) are the current champions in their second reign as a team and individually.
+They won the title by defeating The Hardys (Matt Hardy and Jeff Hardy) in a Steel Cage tornado tag team match at Lockdown on August 23, 2026, in Chicago, Illinois.